-I was never educated on the theory of career advancement; on what the text books said was the right things to do.
+I was never educated on the theory of career advancement; on what the textbooks said was the right thing to do.

 The point is, my academic background didn’t help me prepare to take on corporate life and figure out how to more than satisfy my career ambitions (to confess, however, it did teach me how to solve problems which I quickly learned was an asset that was extremely valuable but was one that not everyone had).